MrsRina/sublime-text/README.md

 # sublime-text
-my personal config and mainly themes and stuff, I do not own anything here
+my personal configs and mainly themes and stuff, I do not own anything here